Aspergillosis in Birds

 Aspergillosis spores thrive in these conditions:

-One of the best ways to prevent aspergillosis from growing in your home and around your bird's cage is to manage the moisture.
-This nasty fungus requires a humid environment to grow.
+One of the best ways to prevent aspergillosis from growing in your home and around your bird's cage is to using a daily, weekly, and monthly cleaning routine.

 Here's what to do:

-But the downside of running a humidifier to create humidity levels above 35 to 40% is that you're creating a prime breeding ground for aspergillosis.
 Instead of creating rainforest-like humidity levels in your home environment, bathe your bird every day and feed it the nutrients that it needs to support supple, healthy skin.

 2. Manage the temperature of your home.
 Aspergillosis spores are known to survive in temperatures between 54 degrees and 149 degrees.
 Most of us don't want to keep our house that cold or that hot.
 So it will be important that you remove the other conditions, moisture and nutrition.
-Know that in the summer months it will be especially important to change your bird's page paper more frequently.
-Potentially, even daily if you live in a very humid environment. and of course you'll also want to remove moist vegetables and chop after just a few hours to avoid ingestion of this nasty fungus.

 Treatment for aspergillus in birds